zieka/cleaning_data_project/README.md

 ## run_analysis.R
-returns two files (tidy_data.txt and tidy_data.averages.txt) using the following procedure:
+returns two files (tidy_data.txt and tidy_data_averages.txt) using the following procedure:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.